 For all Saleae products, all inputs share the same IO threshold.
 For products with selectable thresholds, there is no way to assign different IO thresholds to different pins at the same time.
 All pins share the same threshold setting.

-The new Logic 8 also has a fixed input voltage threshold.
+Logic 8 has a fixed input voltage threshold for its digital channels.

 Over-voltage protection provides safety to +/- 25V